Changing the design industry for the better

 Mary is a Senior Consultant with the Dementia Centre HammondCare.
 For over 30 years she worked with and for people with dementia.
 Previously the Director of the Dementia Services Development Centre at the University of Stirling for 16 years.

-As a former course leader at Southampton Solent University, Sarah aims to bring together education, research and industry to contribute to the learning and enrichment of the next generation of interior designers, specifically in design for health and wellbeing.
+Programme Leader MA Interior Design at Arts University Bournemouth, Sarah aims to bring together education, research and industry.
+Her passion is to contribute to the learning and enrichment of the next generation of interior designers, specifically in design for health and wellbeing.
 Sarah combines teaching with running a small refurbishment and planning practice whilst researching sustainable daylight and ventilation systems for occupational wellbeing.

 An interior designer who permanently lost vision in one eye in 2012, Jacqui uses her experiential knowledge of visual impairment in her care home projects.
 She has collaborated with sight loss charity Thomas Pocklington Trust on a guide for designers.